ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/markdown.md

 The CKEditor 5 instance below is configured to output GitHub Flavored Markdown.
 Use the editor to create your content and see the Markdown output displayed as you type below the editor.

 <info-box info>
-	Please observe that the {@link features/source-editing source editing} feature in the demo below is a separate plugin.
+	Please observe that the source editing feature in the demo below is a {@link features/source-editing separate plugin}.
 If you would like to use it in your integration, it needs to be installed separately.
 </info-box>

 {@snippet features/markdown}